-Thomas J. Hines is a graduate of the University of Central Florida with a bachelor’s degree in health science.
+Thomas J. Hines, PA-C, is a graduate of the University of Central Florida with a bachelor’s degree in Health Science.
 He continued his studies at the University of Florida where he received a master’s degree in physician assistant studies.

-He is a father of three girls and enjoys fishing, running, and watching the Florida Gators.
+His primary responsibility at Orlando Orthopaedic Center is to assist Michael D. McCleary, M.D., at the Orlando Orthopaedic Center Orthopaedic Injury Walk-in Clinic.
+He is a father of 3 girls and enjoys fishing, running and watching the Florida Gators.